leonluong1/spotify-data-analysis/README.md

 ## Data Analytics using Tableau
 ### Data Clean Up using Tableau Prep
-* Imported Kaggle data
+* Import Kaggle data
-* Cleaned data by eliminating unnecessary columns and duplicate rows
+* Clean data by eliminating unnecessary columns and duplicate rows
-* Exporting to CSV as spotify_data2.csv
+* Export to CSV as spotify_data2.csv

 ### Data Visualization
-The completed hyper file was imported into Tableau and ten visualizations were created to create a dynamic dashboard that adjusts based on the time frame (by month), age, time of day, race, sex, victim, age and area.
+The cleaned csv was imported into Tableau to create two dashboards.
 * Dashboard 1 - Anatomy of a Pop Song: Plots 8 different track features against the track's popularity and a treemap visualizing the artists who have the most songs in the Top 1000.
 * Dashboard 2 - Yearly Trends: Plots two line graphs that show off song length over time and album length over time respectively.
 Also, visualizes number of albums vs number of singles over time.